AeroPython/scikit-aero/README.rst

 but intends to provide pythonic syntax, use of SI units and full NumPy arrays support among other things. scikit-aero is licensed under the BSD license.

-It was started by Juan Luis Cano in 2012 and it is currently developed and maintained by him.
+It was started by Juan Luis Cano in 2012 and has code from several contributors (see AUTHORS).
 The source code and issue tracker are both hosted on GitHub

 https://github.com/Pybonacci/scikit-aero